JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/hello-world/making-a-change/index.md

 ![Run window showing new output](new-output-string.png)

 You can also scroll to the right of your run window to check which run configuration IntelliJ IDEA used if you want to.
 Let's summarise what we've learned in the final step of this tutorial.

+### Screencast Link